-As popular as dresses were in the 1950s they were not the only thing being worn.
-1950s separates, in the form of blouses and skirts or tops and pants were equally common especially among casual wear.
-Adding a cardigan sweater over a dress or blouse not only added a bit of warmth but was the ultimate fashion accessory with dresses and separates.
-For colder days matching short jackets or long overcoats covered her up with elegance.
+As popular as dresses were in the 1950s, they weren’t the only thing being worn.
+1950s separates, in the form of blouses and skirts or tops and pants were equally common, especially among casual wear.
+Adding a cardigan sweater over a dress or blouse not only added a bit of warmth but was the ultimate fashion accessory with both dresses and separates.
+For colder days, matching short jackets or long overcoats covered her up with elegance.

 Separates were an affordable way to create a large wardrobe on a smaller budget.
-Tops and bottoms were mixed with each other, accessories changed from one color scheme to the next.
-The idea of a time capsule wardrobe, while not new to the 1950s, was emphasized much more.
+Tops and bottoms could be mixed with each other, and accessories changed from one color scheme to the next.
+The idea of a capsule wardrobe, while not new to the 1950s, was emphasized much more.
 Separates were often sold in coordinated sets to encourage women to always be coordinated with her fashion.

-Since I have already written about 1950s separates in detail I am not going to re-post them here however I do have some new photos and history to add.
+Since I have already written about specific 1950s separates in detail, I am not going to re-post it here.
+However I do have some new photos and history to add.

 1950s Fashion Tops

 1950s Tops, Blouses and Shirts Styles is a detailed look at the many styles of tops women’s worn in the 1950s.
 I have added additional details and more pictures about summer tops and party blouses.
 A new section discusses the knit shirt, aka the polo shirt, as an alternative to the button up blouse.